Holiday inspiration currently loading...

-Today’s full-day ‘wildlife safari’ will not only introduce you to Mull’s most spectacular wildlife hotspots, but is a great way to explore some of the more remote and hidden scenic highlights of this wildly beautiful island.
-Your friendly and knowledgeable guides, Pam and Arthur, will take you to the best wildlife spots, tucked away in secret locations that you would never otherwise discover.
-Look out for golden eagles soaring in silent glens and swooping down to protect their chicks….white tailed sea eagles hunting in coastal bays… black, red and great northern divers… hen harriers gliding over scrub and marshes… merlin and peregrine falcon stooping for prey… otters, seals and perhaps even porpoises sunning themselves in seaweed-strewn bays.
+Today’s full day wildlife safari will not only introduce you to Mull’s most spectacular wildlife hotspots, but is a great way to explore some of the more remote and hidden scenic highlights of this wildly beautiful island.
+Your friendly and knowledgeable guides will take you to the best wildlife spots, tucked away in secret locations that you would never otherwise discover.
+Look out for golden eagles soaring in silent glens and swooping down to protect their chicks… White tailed sea eagles hunting in coastal bays… Black, red and great northern divers… Hen harriers gliding over scrub and marshes… Merlin and peregrine falcon stooping for prey… Otters, seals and perhaps even porpoises sunning themselves in seaweed-strewn bays.
 There is always plenty of wildlife to look out for and enjoy some of the most glorious scenery in the world.
-Coffee and tea are supplied en route, binoculars are provided and Pam’s homemade soup and buns are legendary!
+Coffee and tea are supplied en route and binoculars are provided.

-Spotting a whale in the wild is still one of the greatest thrills in nature, and this holiday includes a full day whale-watch in co-operation with one of the UK’s most experienced companies.
+Spotting a whale in the wild is still one of the greatest thrills in nature.
+Your Mull wildlife holiday includes a wildlife and whale watching adventure in co-operation with one of the UK’s most experienced companies.
 All trips are part of an active research programme focused on minke whales and contributing directly to marine conservation.
-Marine biologists on board will help you spot minke whales and porpoises and you can do your bit as well by helping out with data collection.
+Expert guides on board will help you spot minke whales and porpoises.
 These waters are also frequented by several different species of dolphins and increasingly by the perfectly harmless basking shark.
-Rarer, but occasional visitors, are magnificent Orca (Killer Whales).
-You will spend about six hours at sea, perhaps landing on a remote island or cove, with chances to view sleek seals at close quarters, while experiencing the peace and tranquillity of this remarkable corner of the British Isles.
+The sight of the pointy fin has nevertheless been known to make people shudder and start humming the Jaws theme.
+Rarer, but occasional visitors, are magnificent Orca (killer whales).

-Day at leisure, perhaps to practice new-found bird spotting skills, or to explore the coastline, beaches and mountains of the island.
-You may also consider a day trip to the peaceful and spiritual neighbouring island of Iona.
+Day at leisure, perhaps to practice new found bird spotting skills, or to explore the coastline, beaches and mountains of the island.
+If you have a car, you may also consider a day trip to the peaceful and spiritual neighbouring island of Iona.

-Based on the Isle of Mull off the west coast of Scotland.
+Based on the Isle of Mull off the west coast of Scotland, with a choice of accommodation options.
 This holiday can be self-drive and is also perfectly feasible using public transport, providing you choose to stay in Tobermory.
 There is a regular train and bus service from Glasgow to Oban, from where you can travel as a foot passenger to Mull.
 Local bus services connect with selected ferries and take you direct to Tobermory.

-£430 per person for April, £445 per person for May to September, if staying in Dervaig.
+Option A – Dervaig: £575 per person for April, £635 per person for May to September.

 Note for wildlife trips:

-We of course cannot guarantee that you will see any of the wildlife described – these are wild animals and as such cannot be called to order, and no refund will be made if you are unlucky enough not to see any of the animals described, despite the very best efforts of the guides.
+We of course cannot guarantee that you will see any of the wildlife described – these are wild animals and as such cannot be called to order.
+No refund will be made if you are not lucky enough to see the animals described, despite the very best efforts of the guides.